 Since its inception, the Company has continued to conduct research and development into various types of health-related food supplements and homeopathic cold remedies.
 Initially, the Company's business was the marketing and distribution of a line of nutritious health supplements (hereinafter "Nutri-Bars").
-During 1995, the Company reduced the emphasis in the marketing of the Nutri-Bars and commenced focusing its marketing and research and development resources towards the Company's patented Cold-Eeze(R) zinc gluconate glycine cold relief products.
+During 1995, the Company reduced the emphasis in the marketing of the Nutri-Bars and commenced focusing its marketing and research and development resources towards the Company's patented $\operatorname{Cold-Eeze}(R)$ zinc gluconate glycine cold relief products.

 Prior to the fourth quarter 1996, the Company had minimal revenues and as a result suffered continued losses due to ongoing research and development and operating expenses.
-However, 1997 resulted in significant revenue increases as a result of the Company's nationwide marketing campaign and the increased public awareness through media public service announcements of the Cold-Eeze (R) lozenge product.
+However, 1997 resulted in significant revenue increases as a result of the Company's nationwide marketing campaign and the increased public awareness through media public service announcements of the Cold-Eeze(R) lozenge product.

 Since June 1996, the Company has concentrated its business operations on the manufacturing, marketing and development of its proprietary Cold-Eeze(R) and Cold-Eezer Plus cold-remedy lozenge products and on development of various product extensions.
 These products are based upon a proprietary zinc gluconate glycine formula, which in two double-blind clinical studies has shown to reduce the duration and severity of the common cold symptoms.
 The Quigley Corporation acquired worldwide manufacturing and distribution rights to this formulation in 1992 and commenced national marketing in 1996.
-By the end of 1998, Bodymate(TM), a new product line, was launched to enter the nutrition and weight management program industry.
-The demand for the Company's products is seasonal, where the first and fourth quarters generally represent the largest sales volume.
+The demand for the Company's cold remedy products and sun-care and skincare products is seasonal, where the third and fourth quarters generally represent the largest sales volume for Cold remedy products and the first and second quarters generally represent the largest sales volume for the sun-care and skincare products.
+During 2001, approximately 99% of the Company's revenues originated in the United States with the remainder being attributable to international trade.

-As referred to earlier, the Company formed Darius International, Inc., a wholly owned subsidiary, in January 2000 for the purpose of introducing new products to the marketplace through a network of independent distributors.
+As referred to earlier, the Company formed Darius International Inc., a wholly owned subsidiary, in January 2000 for the purpose of introducing new products to the marketplace through a network of independent distributors.
 Darius is a direct selling organization specializing in proprietary health and wellness products.
 The Company commenced shipping product to customers in the third quarter of 2000.
+Additionally, on January 2, 2001, the Company acquired certain assets and assumed certain liabilities of a privately held company involved in the direct marketing and distribution of health and wellness products.
+This entity is a wholly owned subsidiary of Darius International Inc.